Ruslan1984Lucky/yakovenko.org/content/about/index.en.md

-# Senior QA Engineer | Enterprise, Data & Cybersecurity Platforms
+# Senior / Lead QA Engineer | Performance, Data & Cybersecurity

 ### (Data / Backend / API / Performance / Automation)

-I am a Senior QA Engineer with 13+ years of experience focused on data-driven, backend-heavy, and enterprise cybersecurity systems.
-I help teams identify quality risks early, ensure data consistency across pipelines, and deliver secure and stable releases in complex enterprise environments.
+I am a Senior / Lead QA Engineer with 13+ years of hands-on experience in software quality assurance, performance engineering, test automation, Data/BI testing, and cybersecurity.
+I have worked across the full software development lifecycle as a QA Engineer, Senior QA Engineer, Performance QA Engineer, Automation QA Engineer, QA Coach, and QA Owner while remaining deeply involved in hands-on testing and product development.

 I have extensive experience in software testing, performance engineering, and data-driven quality assurance.
 Over the course of my career, I have contributed to 19 medium- to large-scale international projects for clients in the USA, Canada, Europe, and Australia.
 These projects included web, cloud, mobile, desktop, embedded, and cross-platform solutions, such as enterprise BI, ERP, CRM, and DMS systems; fintech and tax platforms; e-commerce and logistics solutions; hosting and cloud services; airline mobile applications; gaming platforms; retail point-of-sale (POS) systems; healthcare and medical data platforms; cybersecurity products; as well as internal corporate systems integrated with complex third-party services and standalone products.